 Sharp founded the English Folk Dance Society (EFDS) in December 1911.
 Perceval Lucas edited the first two Journals of the new Society.

 Although he was registered at birth as ‘Percival’, in his adult years he called himself ‘Perceval’.
-He was enrolled at University College Hospital in 1903 as ‘Perceval’ but does not seem to have completed his training.
-In April qr 1907 (again as Perceval) he married Mary Stephenson at Marylebone (reg 1a 1236).
+He was enrolled as a medical student at University College Hospital in 1903 as ‘Perceval’ but does not seem to have completed his training.
+In April qr 1907 (again as Perceval) he married Madeline Mary Eve Meynell, daughter of the writer Alice Meynell, at Marylebone (reg 1a 1236).
 In the 1911 census they were living at 13 Warrington Cresc, Maida Vale, West London with 2 young daughters Sylvia and Christian, and 1 servant.
-Perceval’s occupation was ‘antiquarian author and record agent’.
+Perceval’s occupation was described as ‘antiquarian author and record agent’.

-Perceval Lucas was a 2nd Lieutenant in the Royal Fusiliers Border Regiment and was killed at the Somme on 16 July 1916.
+Perceval Lucas enrolled as a private in the Royal Fusiliers but was then commissioned in the 10th Border Regiment and was killed at the Somme on 6 July 1916, aged 36.
 Fellow dancers George Wilkinson, Reginald Tiddy and George Wilkinson were also killed within a 6 week period (see separate profiles).
 Perceval was buried at Abbeville cemetery.